-If you’re in possession of a Google Search Console account, then you may well have seen a new notification appearing in the last few weeks: something like this…
+If you have a Google Search Console account, then you may well have seen a new notification appearing in the last few weeks, similar to:

 That’s right, Google’s mobile-first index has finally arrived.
 Or at least, it’s begun to progressively roll out, which means that it’s never been more vital to have a mobile-friendly website.

 For many years, Google’s way of crawling, indexing and ranking has prioritised the desktop version of a website, but that’s no longer the case.
-With mobile browsers now in the majority, desktop sites that are vastly different to their mobile versions generate too many issues relating to user experience, so the mobile version of any page is now the first port of call for both indexing and ranking.
+With mobile browsers now in the majority, desktop sites vastly different to their mobile versions generate too many issues relating to user experience.
+Hence, the mobile version of any page is now the first port of call for both indexing and ranking.

 To clarify, Google does not have a separate “mobile-first index”; it’s simply the case that mobile content is now the starting point for their index ahead of desktop versions, which hasn’t historically been the case.

 So, with all that in mind, what exactly is changing for you?